 Whether or not we like it, most dogs chew.
 No matter how much we don’t want them to they are going to end up chewing on something.
-So how can you get your dog to be less destructive?
+So how can you get your dog or puppy to stop trying to eat everything and destroying stuff?
 Let’s look at some tips.

 Why Do Dogs Chew?